a529987659852/openwb2mqtt/README.md

 ```

 The last line exports a topic FROM the HA-MQTT server TO the openWB-MQTT server by specifiying the *out* option.
 This topic is populated by Home Assistant when you change the Chargemode on the UI, for example from PV Charging (PV-Laden) to Instant Charging (Sofortladen).

+**Note**: The example configuration is not complete.
+Please refer to the file *mosquittoExampleConfiguration.conf* in this repository which contains a fully running example.
+Just don't forget to adapt the device IDs!

 # Additional Information: Which MQTT topics refer to which entities in Home Assistant
 Check the file *MQTT-Topics.txt* in this repository for more information.